When and where you can register a birth

 Costs of registering a birth

-A full birth certificate can be bought for £4 at the registration.
-It's a complete copy of the entry in the register and is needed for example when applying for a passport, driving licence and applications for school places.
+A full birth certificate costs £11 at the registration.
+It's a complete copy of the entry in the register.
+You'll need it to apply for a passport, driving licence or school place.